-Property, plant and equipment ("PPE") increased by RMB 74.6 million from RMB 864.6 million to RMB 939.2 million, mainly due to additions to construction in progress ("CIP") and PPE, offset by depreciation charged.
+Property, plant and equipment ("PPE") decreased by RMB 77.5 million from RMB 939.2 million to RMB 861.7 million, mainly due to depreciation charged, offset by additions to construction in progress ("CIP") and PPE.

-Intangible assets increased by RMB 76.3 million from RMB 68.3 million to RMB 144.6 million, mainly due to new additions to the Land Use Rights (" ${\bf LUR}$ ") for Hengshun plant.
+Intangible assets increased by RMB 68.4 million from RMB 144.6 million to RMB 213.0 million, mainly due to new additions to the Land Use Rights ("LUR") for Hengshun plant.

-Inventories increased by RMB 159.8 million from RMB 197.5 million to RMB 357.3 million, mainly due to the increase in raw material prices, as well as the increase in the quantity of finished goods at financial year end.
+Inventories increased by RMB 45.5 million from RMB 357.3 million to RMB 402.8 million, mainly due to the increase in the quantity of finished goods at the financial year end.

-Trade and other receivables increased by RMB 389.5 million from RMB 715.4 million to RMB 1,104.9 million, mainly due to the increase in trade receivables.
-Trade receivables increased by RMB 350.6 million from RMB 396.2 million to RMB 746.8 million due to higher sales during the financial year.
+Trade and other receivables increased by RMB 277.2 million from RMB 1,104.9 million to RMB 1,382.1 million, mainly due to the increase in notes receivables.
+These notes receivables are promissory notes issued by local banks with low risks of non-recoverability.
+Notes receivables increased by RMB 346.1 million from RMB 184.1 million to RMB 530.2 million in line with the Group's tightening collection policy.